eisterman/MurPy/ROADMAP.md

     - [ ] Check code validity before run
 - [ ] MemObj4Operations Update
     - [ ] Move every part of the Operations to the pure use of MemObj
-    - [ ] Commands pass name and value to Ops.
+    - [x] Commands pass name and value to Ops.
 After Precompile ONLY MemObj
+        - [ ] Recheck all the operations
 - [ ] Environment Update
     - [ ] Shift the Environment/Operation interaction to Env's methods
         - [x] core/operations